 Emulator Introduction

 From webOS TV 22, Emulator will not be provided.
 Instead, we provide Simulator with better development convenience.
-About Simulator, see Simulator Introduction.
+If you still need to use the Emulator for webOS TV 6.0 or lower, you can install it using webOS Studio | Packager Manager.

 webOS TV Emulator emulates webOS TV on your computer, enabling you to test and debug apps on your computer.
 It runs on the Oracle VM VirtualBox to emulate webOS TV and emulates LG Smart+ TV remote control unit.